-You will want to make sure your sweet bunny is spayed or neutered.
 It can be very difficult to change a rabbit’s habits once established, so it is very important to focus on litter training them from the start, before they get used to going anywhere they choose.
 However, older rabbits are easier to train than younger rabbits, especially babies.
 You just need to stick with it until they learn.

 First, choose a convenient litter location.